fbettega/mtg_decklist_scrapper/README.md

 This script fetches tournament data from various Magic: The Gathering platforms, including [MTGO](https://www.mtgo.com/decklists), [Melee](https://melee.gg/Decklists) and [Topdeck](https://topdeck.gg).
 It stores tournament data in a structured folder format for further analysis.

 ## Note
-- Not functional at 20/03/25 due to a bug with mixed mtg probably linked to mystery booster cards with the same names as an exsitant card.

 - [Manatraders](https://www.manatraders.com/tournaments/2) is not fully functional in order to recover standings.
 The script tries to de-anonymize the masks that replace player names, but this is not always possible (data errors, very large numbers of players in a single mask, etc.).
 ## Requirements